Pushing an App with Multiple Processes

 1. Create a file in YAML format that defines a manifest.
 Include each process with its start command.

-The following example manifest file defines the app example-app with two processes:
+This example manifest file defines the app example-app with two processes:

 ```yaml